AISB 2020 Symposium

 This symposium brings together researchers from Artificial Intelligence, Cognitive Science, Philosophy, and Law to investigate the nature, causes, and consequences of opacity in different scientific, technical, and social domains, as well as to explore and evaluate recent efforts to overcome opacity in Explainable AI.

-The symposium will be held concurrently with other symposia at the annual convention of the Society for the Study of Artificial Intelligence and Simulation of Behavior (AISB).
-The AISB convention takes place from April 6th to 9th, 2020, at St Mary’s University in Twickenham, London, UK.
+The symposium is one of several to be held at the annual convention of the Society for the Study of Artificial Intelligence and Simulation of Behavior (AISB), which takes place from April 6th to 8th, 2020, at St Mary’s University in Twickenham, London, UK.

 Submissions are solicited for a full-day symposium on opacity, the Black Box Problem, and Explainable AI, and may take the form of full papers (up to 8 pages) or extended abstracts (up to 2 pages).
 These may report on novel methods and technical solutions in Explainable AI, present philosophical work on the Black Box Problem and its solution, and/or explore the social, legal, and ethical ramifications of opacity.
 Submissions with an interdisciplinary focus are especially encouraged.

 The authors of all accepted submissions are requested to submit camera-ready versions to be published in the AISB convention proceedings.
 All papers and extended abstracts should be formatted according to the ECAI style guides (PDF, LaTeX, or Word).

 Camera-ready versions and questions should be directed to the symposium organizers at email@example.com.

 Saskia Nagel, RWTH Aachen University